You may start by seeing your primary care physician. He or she may refer you to a doctor who specializes in skin conditions (dermatologist).

 What to expect from your doctor

-- What steps have you taken on your own to manage the itchiness?
+- What steps have you taken to manage the itchiness?